infinispan/infispector/README.md

 - `./install.sh`

    * script will install dependencies and set everything for your comfort.
 Script will need password to create a file in */etc/bash\_completion.d/* folder for the autocomplete possibility

 - `infispector prepare`
+   * start necessary dependecies

 - `infispector nodes NUMBER` (optional)
-  * simulate NUMBER of nodes with communication
+   * simulate **NUMBER** of nodes with communication

 - `infispector start`